Nassau Cultural Sites

 This museum showcases large colorful intricately designed artistic creations from the Junkanoo parades held on the early mornings of December 26 and New Year’s Day

 ADDRESS: in the former Customs Warehouse on Prince George Wharf

-The artists collective of Jackson Burnside, John Beadle and Stan Burnside typically work together on each piece, which ranges from small wall paintings to hang on a wall to large outdoor sculptures.
-Their collective works often shout out through the lens of yellow, red and silver, no earth tones here.
-Perhaps their art is the most sophisticated face of Junkanoo, often outrageous, unmistakably creative, always authentic; judge for yourself.
+The artists collective of Jackson Burnside, John Beadle, and Stan Burnside typically work together on each piece, which ranges from small wall paintings to hang on a wall to large outdoor sculptures.
+Their collective works often shout out through the lens of yellow, red, and silver, no earth tones here.
+Perhaps their art is the most sophisticated face of Junkanoo, often outrageous, unmistakably creative, and always authentic; judge for yourself.

-ADDRESS: 18 Village Road, on east side of Nassau
+ADDRESS: 18 Village Road, on the east side of Nassau

 Nassau Public Library & Museum

 Built-in 1797, this octagonal building was formerly the Nassau Jail.
 Visitors can see the small prison cells, which are now lined with books or examine a collection of historic prints, old colonial documents, or Arawak Indian artifacts.